 Pads, or sanitary napkins, are made of absorbent materials that are placed on the inside of the underwear to absorb menstrual blood.
 They come in varying sizes from panty liners, which are the thinnest pads, to “super” or “overnight” pads that are made to be worn for a particularly heavy flow.
 Many are disposable (one-time use only) and can be typically be purchased at pharmacies and grocery stores in the personal hygiene aisle.
 There are reusable varieties available as well.
 With either type, some also have extra material that fold over the sides of the underwear called “wings.”
 These wings help to hold the pad in place and to prevent leakage.

 Tampons are made of soft, absorbent material and are inserted into the vaginal opening, resting in the vaginal canal to absorb menstrual fluid prior to it leaving the body.
 Similar to pads, tampons come in various sizes and absorbencies; scented or unscented; and with or without applicators, which can be plastic or cardboard.
 They may be used with panty liners or other types of pads as backup in case the tampon leaks.
 People of all ages can use tampons during their menstrual period, even if they haven't ever had sex — and using tampons does not affect virginity.
-To read more about this and to learn more about how to use tampons, consider reading Virgin eager to use tampons, but worried about hymen.

 - Be careful not to scratch or scrape your skin when inserting the tampon.